leemotive/node-vim/README.md

 # node-vim
-open an vim editor in Unix-like system, notepad in windows or specified editor in nodejs.
+open an vim editor in Unix-like system, notepad in windows or specified editor via nodejs.

 ## Install
 `